gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/media-types.rst

 Run::

-    $ ./bin/gmg dbupdate
+    ./bin/gmg dbupdate

 Restart MediaGoblin (and Celery if applicable).
-Now you should be able to submit raw images, and MediaGoblin should extract the JPEG preview from them.
+You should now be able to submit raw images.

 ASCII art